 “Lieutenant!”
 Mike repeated.
 “We’re dead on.

 “That came up fast,” Lieutenant Benton muttered as he stroked his pencil thin mustache.
 On we sped towards Peaks Island.
-The gray silhouette of Fort Gorges—a Civil War fortification, rose up on our port side, shouldered by breaking waves churning over a shallow ledge.
+The gray silhouette of Fort Gorges—a Civil War fortification, rose up on our port side, shouldered by breaking waves churning over a shallow ledge extending east and west.
 We’re a good hundred yards outside the blinking red buoy, safely away from the shoals.
-Through the gunnery openings, I noticed a flickering, orange glow.
+Through the gunnery openings I noticed a flickering, orange glow.